Table of Contents

 Flail chest: The fracture of multiple rib bones is referred to as flail chest.
 It interferes with breathing and causes ventilatory insufficiency.

-Pulmonary contusion: The three theory, which is proposed for explaining the formation of pulmonary contusion, includes the inertial effect (shredded alveolar tissue), the implosion effect (pressure waves cause exploding of the bubble loaded alveoli) and the spalling effect (the alveoli burst as they meet the shock wave).
+Pulmonary contusion: The development of pulmonary contusions is based on the confluence of three factors.
+It includes the inertial effect (the presence of shredded alveolar tissue), the implosion effect (pressure waves causing the bubble-loaded alveoli to explode), and the spalling effect (when the alveoli burst as they meet the shock wave).

 Symptoms of Thoracic Injuries

-Pneumothorax: The clinical feature of pneumothorax is chest pain which is rapid in onset.
+Pneumothorax: The clinical feature of pneumothorax is chest pain that is rapid in onset.
 It is one-sided and associated with severe difficulty in breathing.

-Rib fracture: Rib fractures are generally symptomless, but in some cases, they represent serious injury to the internal organs of the body.
-The first rib fracture, although rare, is often associated with spinal injury.
-The location of the rib fracture is often a sign of injury to the underlying organ.
-Rib fractures are associated with swelling and bruising—symptoms often associated with flail chest—and pain in the chest, along with difficulty in breathing and shortness of breath.
+Rib fracture: Rib fractures are generally asymptomatic, but in some cases they may represent serious injury to the internal organs of the body.
+A first-rib fracture, although rare, is often associated with spinal injury.
+The location of the rib fracture usually indicates which underlying organs may have sustained injury.
+Rib fractures are associated with swelling and bruising—symptoms often associated with flail chest—and pain in the chest, along with breathing difficulties and shortness of breath.

-Pulmonary contusion: This injury presents with chest pain, along with coughing of blood.
+Pulmonary contusion: This injury presents with chest pain, along with coughing up blood.
 The patient experiences difficulty in breathing along with reduction in cardiac output.
 Another symptom includes decreased breath sound during auscultation.

 Diagnosis of Thoracic Injuries